EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Manage-servers-remotely-using-Microsoft-Management-Console.md

 ### Task 1: Enable firewall rules to allow for remote event log and volume management

+*Important*: To configure VN1-SRV10, you cannot use Desktop experience.
+Please use one of the other methods for VN1-SRV10.

 #### Desktop experience

 Perform this task on CL2.